 Konica Minolta Announces Executive Leadership Team Changes

-Ramsey, NJ, May 07, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today announced the Executive Leadership Team that will set the direction for the company’s new fiscal year 2024 (FY24) and beyond.
+MISSISSAUGA, Ontario, May 07, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today announced the Executive Leadership Team that will set the direction for the company’s new fiscal year 2024 (FY24) and beyond.

 Michael Mathé has been named Executive Vice President, Chief Operating Officer and will serve on the U.S. Board of Directors.
 With 30 years of industry experience, he has a proven track record in global business performance, acquisitions, expansion and accelerating sustainable revenue growth utilizing sound turnaround leadership.
 Mathé started his career with Konica Minolta in 2012 as Senior Vice President, International Sales and was promoted to President in March of 2021.
 Most recently, he served as Chief of Operations and Sales Enablement.
 His new responsibilities will include oversight of Konica Minolta’s U.S. and Canadian operations.